HLammers/cybo-drummer/README.md

 ##### OUT 2/4 – Output Devices
 ###### output device
+* Select the output device to assign triggers to or edit triggers assigned to it
+* Select ‘[add new]’ (the value after the last existing device) to add a new device
+* Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the device
+* Press the DEL button to delete the device
+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, output device can be set to an already mapped device by playing the trigger/note on your input device that is mapped to that output device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### channel
+* Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
+* Set the channel for devices which receive all triggers on the same channel
+* Seet the channel to ‘__’ for devices which recieve different triggers on different channels
+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, channel can be set sending anything from that channel from a device connected to the set [MIDI learn port](#midi-learn-port).<br clear="right"/>

 ###### 0 velocity as note off
+* Set to ‘on’ to send note on messages with velocity 0 instead of note off messages or ‘off’ to force the use of note off messages (default: on)
+>[!NOTE]
+> 0 Velocity as note off requires less MIDI data if combined with [running status](#running-status).
+To be fully compliant to the MIDI specification a device should recognizing note on messages with 0 velocity as note off, so by far most devices do support this – only turn it off if you experience problems.
 ###### running status
+* Set to ‘on’ enable running status or ‘off’ to disable it (default: on)
+>[!NOTE]
+> Running status is a way to maximize MIDI data efficiency by leaving out the status byte if consecutive MIDI messages share the same status byte.
+This leads to even more efficiency if combined with sending [note on messages with 0 velocity instead of note off messages](#0-velocity-as-note-off).
+To be fully compliant to the MIDI specification a device should recognize running status, so by far most devices do support this – only turn it off if you experience problems.

 > [!IMPORTANT]
 > Channel and note off settings and running status settings relate to the above selected output device.
 This is indicated by the orange bar between output device and channel.<br clear="right"/>